Using the Public View

 (select from the drop-down: 25, 50, 100, 200)

 Arrange results in descending order

 (select from the drop-down: Transfer Course, Equivalent Course, Begin Date, End Date )

 Add/View My List

-"My List" will be retained as long as any tab in the browser is kept open.
-Closing the "My List" pop-up does not delete the list, but it will no longer be available once the browser is closed.
+The user’s list will be retained as long as any tab in the browser is kept open.
+Closing the MY LIST pop-up does not delete the list, but it will no longer be available once the browser is closed.

-Users who select the GUIDES hyperlink to the right of an institution name will let visitors see all the Group Reports you have established for that institution.
+Users who select the GUIDES hyperlink to the right of an institution name will see all the Group Reports displayed for that institution.

-Visitors have the option to print (left icon) or email (right icon) themselves a copy of the guides:
+Visitors have the option to email or print a copy of the guides: